Jason Momoa: Career

 Between 2016 and 2018, Momoa portrayed Declan Harp in all three seasons of the Canadian historical drama television series Frontier and was an executive producer on the show.
 The series chronicles the North American fur trade in late 1700s Canada, and follows Declan Harp, a part-Irish, part-Cree outlaw who is campaigning to breach the Hudson's Bay Company's monopoly on the fur trade in Canada, which has become corrupt and engages in illegal activities to enrich itself.

-In July 2018, Momoa was cast for Apple's post-apocalyptic drama series See.

-In February 2019, Momoa was cast as Duncan Idaho in the Denis Villeneuve film Dune.
+Momoa was featured in Apple's post-apocalyptic drama series See in 2019.
+He played Duncan Idaho in the Denis Villeneuve film Dune (2021).
+He is set to return as Hayt in Dune: Part Three (2026), a ghola created in the image of Duncan Idaho.

-In February 2020, Momoa appeared in a halftime commercial for Rocket Mortgage for Super Bowl LIV.
+In 2020, Momoa appeared in a halftime commercial for Rocket Mortgage for Super Bowl LIV.
 He also appeared in the teaser for "Scary Little Green Men" by Ozzy Osbourne from his album Ordinary Man.

-In January 2022, it was announced that Momoa joined the cast of the tenth Fast & Furious film titled Fast X as the main villain, Dante Reyes, the son of Hernan Reyes (Joaquim de Almeida), the main antagonist killed by Luke Hobbs (Dwayne Johnson) in Fast Five.
+In 2022, Momoa joined the cast of the tenth Fast & Furious film titled Fast X as the main villain, Dante Reyes, the son of Hernan Reyes (Joaquim de Almeida), the main antagonist killed by Luke Hobbs (Dwayne Johnson) in Fast Five.
 Fast X is produced by and stars Vin Diesel.

-In 2023, Momoa made his final outings as Aquaman, beginning with an uncredited cameo in the post-credits scene of The Flash, and then reprising his main character role in his solo films sequel Aquaman and the lost Kingdom.

-In June 2024, he was cast in the upcoming comedy film Carnival: At the End of Days.
+In 2023, Momoa made his final outings as Aquaman, beginning with an uncredited cameo in the post-credits scene of The Flash, and then reprising his main character role in his solo films sequel Aquaman and the Lost Kingdom.
+In 2024, he filmed a role in the comedy film Carnival: At the End of Days.

-In December 2024, Momoa was announced to play Lobo in the DC Universe film Supergirl, scheduled to be released on June 26, 2026.

-In May 2025, Momoa was confirmed for the role of Blanka in the Street Fighter reboot film.

-In August 2025, Momoa starred as Kaʻiana in Apple's historical drama series Chief of War.
+Momoa starred as Kaʻiana in Apple's historical drama series Chief of War (2025).
 Momoa is also the series' co-creator and executive producer.

+Momoa played Lobo in the DC Universe film Supergirl (2026).
+Momoa is also slated to play the role of Blanka in a Street Fighter reboot film.

 Music

 Momoa is a fan of heavy metal music and has noted that he "build[s] [his] characters off of metal songs".
 He invited members of Archspire for cameo appearances in the first episode of the TV series See, and he also practiced proper screaming technique with the vocalist of Archspire, Oli Peters, for a significant scene in the series.
-On October 30, 2020, Momoa was featured in the song "Doom" by black metal band Scour.
+In 2020, Momoa was featured in the song "Doom" by black metal band Scour.
 Momoa is a hobby musician and plays bass guitar, mandolin, ukulele and guitar in his spare time, the first of which he took up after listening to Tool's song "Sober".
 In 2024, Momoa formed the power trio ÖOF TATATÁ alongside longtime friends Kenny Dale Borill and Mike Hayes, performing at Nashville's Cannery Hall in May.
 The band performed a one-off show in Auckland, New Zealand in August.

 In July 2025 he hosted Black Sabbath and Ozzy Osbourne's farewell concert, "Back to the Beginning" in Birmingham, England.